Key Points:

 Understanding the Connection Between Rear-End Collisions and Whiplash Injuries

 Rear-end collisions are a leading cause of whiplash injuries.
-This is because the impact of the other vehicle causes the head to snap back suddenly.
+This is because the unexpected impact of the other vehicle causes the head to snap back suddenly.
 The force of the impact can be enough to cause whiplash, even if the car is only traveling at a low speed.

 Can Whiplash Injuries Be Prevented?